I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmprotectmdlsystemaddress.md

 <p> </p>

 ## -remarks
 <p>The <b>MmProtectMdlSystemAddress</b> routine can only be called on an MDL that has already been mapped.
-For example, the routine can be called on an MDL mapped by <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a>. </p>

-<p>The <b>MmProtectMdlSystemAddress</b> routine can only be called on an MDL that has already been mapped.
-For example, the routine can be called on an MDL mapped by <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a>. </p>
+For example, the routine can be called on an MDL mapped by <a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a>. </p>

 ## -requirements
 <table>